 If you did not read this tutorial yet, skip this section.
-I added this section as a summary for someone that already read this tutorial and just want to remember a specific command.
+I added this section as a summary for someone that already read this tutorial and just wants to remember a specific command.

 If you are curious about Linux Kernel development but feel afraid of accidentally breaking your system due to experiments, the solution for such problems can be summarized in one technology: Virtual Machine (VM).
-In this tutorial, we’ll examine how to use QEMU, which is an extremely powerful hardware virtualization tool that can be used in many different contexts.
+In this tutorial, we’ll learn how to use a powerful hardware virtualization tool named QEMU.
 I particularly appreciate QEMU because it’s a very popular tool (thus easy to find information about it on the Internet), it’s continuously updated, it features rich machine emulation, it’s free software, and it was initially designed for development.

 QEMU is a generic machine emulator based on dynamic translation that can operate in two different modes :